 Just be an Observer.

-The more you observe, the more your mind will free itself from thoughts, becoming more alert, and more aware.
+The more you observe, the more your mind will free itself from thoughts, becoming more alert and aware.

-You need patience and depth.
+It would be best if you had patience and depth.
 But when you walk this path, you will discover your true Self.
-Simply enjoy your moment of silence, and assume meditation as a transformation, without a limited or special time.
+Enjoy your moment of silence and assume meditation as a transformation without a limited or special time.

-When the practice of meditation will become a ritual in your life, and you will devote more energy to your inner journey, only then you will experience being in pause and activities at the same time, and you will discover the true meaning of possessing happiness, and not of seeking it.
+When meditation becomes a ritual in your life, and you will devote more energy to your inner journey, only then will you experience being in pause and activities simultaneously, and you will discover the true meaning of possessing happiness and not of seeking it.

 My dears, that was all.
 I hope the information was clear and easy for you to understand.

-If you liked the article, please do not hesitate to spread the word with the world, and leave us a comment with any experience, suggestions, questions, or concerns you may have.
+If you liked the article, please do not hesitate to spread the word with the world and leave us a comment with any experience, suggestions, questions, or concerns.

-Any input from you is more than welcome, as it will help me improve the reader’s experience on my website.
+Any input from you is welcome, as it will help improve the readers’ experience on my website.

 Till next time…